bp74/StageXL_Web/web/docs/wiki/juggler.md

 For some of the simple use cases the Juggler class provides convenience methods.

+    // create a tween and animate the x and y property of the spaceship juggler.tween(spaceship, 2.0, TransitionFunction.linear)
+      ..animate.x.to(100)
+      ..animate.y.to(200);

+    // create a transition for a value from 0.0 to 100.0 within 5.0 seconds. juggler.transition(0.0, 100.0, 5.0, TransitionFunction.linear, (num value) => print(value));

     // delay the call the 'action' by 5.0 seconds. juggler.delayCall(action, 5.0);

-    // a linear transition for a value from 0.0 to 100.0 within 5.0 seconds. juggler.startTransition(0.0, 100.0, 5.0,
-      TransitionFunction.linear, (num value) => print(value));

     // remove all tweens on the 'spaceship' display object. juggler.removeTweens(spaceship);